zkamvar/isc-proposal/isc-proposal.md

 The minimum viable product of this project will be:

-Support for `*.qmd` and files in The Carpentries Workbench
+Support for `*.qmd` files in The Carpentries Workbench

 : The Carpentries Workbench should treat any `*.qmd` files as valid input documents by default.
 Note that `*.ipynb` documents should first be converted to `*.qmd`.

 Documentation for non-R lessons

-: A Tutorial, How-to guide, Reference, and Explanation documents will help make clear the features and limitations of the Quarto integration
+: Tutorial, How-to guide, Reference, and Explanation documents will help make clear the features and limitations of the Quarto integration

-Unit, Integration, and Regression tests for Python, SQL, and BASH
+Unit, integration, and regression tests for Python, SQL, and BASH

 : These languages are the most commonly taught in our ecosystem and should have robust tests